 PenFinancial is committed to ensuring that all qualifying businesses have an opportunity to participate in the CEBA program.
 During this busy period, a high volume of applications is anticipated and our response times may be delayed.
 We’re sorry!
 In order to speed up the process for all parties, please refer to the PenFinancial website and appropriate government websites prior to reaching out with any questions.
 Your patience is appreciated.

 Want to apply for the CEBA?
 Confirm you’re eligible by checking the CEBA criteria.
-Also, be sure that your primary business bank account was opened at PenFinancial prior to March 1, 2020 and that you’re maintaining that account.
 Then follow these steps:

 STEP 1 > Log in to Online Banking (either Member Direct or Member Direct Small Business)